memres/music/README.md

 # music
-Listen to hit music of the world, tuned for genres and countries.
+Listen to hit music of the world.